NFL Betting: If Bets

-“If” bets can be a little confusing, but once you master the concept, they can be used as an alternative to parlays and straight bets in certain cases.
-They can also be employed when you have a limited bankroll.
-The word “If” is a key part of this type of wager.
+“If” bets are a little tricky, but once you understand it, you can use it as an alternative to parlays or when you have a limited bankroll in special situations.
+The word “If” is a pivotal part of this type of wager.
 You put 2 teams on the same ticket.
 “If” you win the first bet, you place an equal amount on the second game.

-Don’t be confused with the term “if.”
-It might make you think the games need to start at different times.
-“If” bets can be made on games being played at the same time.
-When the first game is finished, the same amount can be wagered on the second team even though it already started.
+Don’t be confused with the dynamic of the “if” that might make you think the games need to start at different times.
+“If” bets can be made on games played simultaneously.
+When the first of your two games ends, an equal amount is bet on the second team even though it is already in progress.

-Both Teams Win: You make a $110 “if” bet with two teams.
-The first team wins, so you win $100 on your $110 original bet amount.
-That same amount of $110 is now placed on the 2nd leg of your “if” bet and you win that for another $100.
-You collect a total of $200 in winnings and receive your $110 back.
+Both Teams Win: You bet $110 on an “if” bet with two teams.
+The first team wins, so you win $100 on your $110 bet.
+That same amount of $110 is bet on the second game and you win that for another $100.
+You win a total of $200 and get your $110 back.

-First Team Wins, But the Second Team Loses: You place a $110 “if” bet.
-The first team listed on the bet wins and you collect $100. $110 now gets placed on the 2nd team, which then fails to cover the spread.
+First Team Wins/Second Team Loses: You make a $110 “if” bet.
+The first team wins and you win $100. $110 goes on the other team, which loses.
 Your ticket is cashed for $100, making you a loser of the $10 vig.